 Donating Every Last Dollar to End Food Waste

 Over the last three days I’ve been Dumpster Diving Across Wisconsin to raise awareness about our massive food waste issue here in the United States.
 Previous to this adventure I’ve been Dumpster Diving Across the USA for a year and a half so I expected this week to be a pretty standard for me.
 I also expected my home state of Wisconsin to do a good job of not wasting food.

 But I’ve been completely blown away by what I’ve found in the supermarket dumpsters.
 Every dumpster I have opened has been FULL of perfectly good food.
 In a front page La Crosse Tribune story I did a few days ago, I confidently said, “If there’s a dumpster, there’s food in it” and so far I have proved that to be right time and time again.
 In just three days of biking across Wisconsin living purely on dumpster food, I have found tens of thousands of dollars worth of food.
 All of this at a time when 1 in 7 Americans is food insecure.
 This waste of food is also a huge waste of water, fossil fuels, energy, and landfill space and is a root cause to many of the world’s most pressing issues.

 I just keep saying to myself that it makes no sense for me to buy any more food when every dumpster I open is full of it, and we’re talking about good quality healthy food.
 I’ve eaten $50 worth of berries alone in the last few days and have hummus for days!
-When I do purchase food I eat a very healthy plant based diet and I have had no problem finding all the delicious and nutritious food that I need to maintain that diet.
+When I do purchase food I eat a very healthy primarily plant-based diet and I have had no problem finding all the delicious and nutritious food that I need to maintain that diet.
 Sure it’s hard to turn down all the cookies and muffins in the dumpster but that’s a different story.